Moonsong-Labs/double-zero/docs/step-by-step-guide.md

 ### 2.2 Config

-At this stage we need to link the private chain with double zero.
-We are going to run the double zero services inside a docker a network.
+At this stage we need to link the private chain with Private Validium.
+We are going to run the Private Validium services inside a docker a network.
 But they need to interact with our validium chain that is running in the host machine.
 The easiest way to make this work is by connecting the validium chain using your local ip.
 You can use this commands to get your local
 ip: